 Some dolls have harder vinyl than others.
 If you are not able to get the eye sockets pliable enough with the hot water method, you can use a blow dryer straight into the eye sockets.
 Be careful though, as the direct heat from a blow dryer can melt acrylic eyes.

-Tip: If you try the eyes on any particular doll and they are not deep enough to fill the entire eye socket, you can add some white tack inside the eye socket before inserting the eyes to fill the gap and give the eyes a secure fit.
+If you try the eyes on any particular doll and they are not deep enough to fill the entire eye socket, you can add some silicone putty inside the eye socket before inserting the eyes to fill the gap and give the eyes a secure fit.
 For more info see our tutorial for dolls with deep eye sockets.